enclaive/enclaive-docker-flask-sgx/README.md

     * privacy export regulations compliant deployment anywhere, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
     * GDPR/CCPA compliant processing ("data in use") of user data (in the cloud) as data is relatively anonymized thanks to the enclave
 * Flask-SGX secures data in transit, shielding it from the host system, when acting as a middleware layer between clients and backend components like databases or other services.
-* Flasks secret key generation, when combined with SGX, can benefit from the secure enclave's protection to enhance the confidentiality and security of cryptographic operations and session management within Flask applications.
+* Flask-SGX ensures secure session management by safeguarding the Flask secret key within the secure enclave, enhancing the confidentiality and security of the application.
-* Flasks modular approach combined with SGX can be used to enhance security of each module, running them in seperate enclaves.
+* Flask-SGX benefits from Flask's modular approach, enabling the ability to run modules within separate enclaves, resulting in isolated and protected execution environments that enhance security.
+* Flask-SGX enclaved applications benefit from a small Trusted Computing Base (TCB) due to Flask's lightweight approach.
+This allows for tailoring the application to its precise requirements, incorporating only the minimal external code necessary.
 <!-- DEPLOY IN THE CLOUD -->
 ## How to deploy Python-SGX in a zero-trust cloud?